ManageIQ/manageiq-documentation/monitoring_alerts_and_reporting/_topics/appe-regular_expressions.md

 # Regular Expressions

-In {{ site.data.product.title }}, regular expressions can be used to search the contents of a file for a specific string for use in a condition.
-Below are listed the items most commonly used with {{ site.data.product.title }} to search strings.
+In {{ site.data.product.title_short }}, regular expressions can be used to search the contents of a file for a specific string for use in a condition.
+Below are listed the items most commonly used with {{ site.data.product.title_short }} to search strings.
 These are a small subset of all the items available to use in regular expressions.
 If you are unfamiliar with regular expressions, there are many resources available on the Internet, including